 Sometimes, the book isn't better than the movie.
 With film's added benefits of visuals, music, sounds, and a more confined, focused narrative, it creates the opportunity to tell a more compact and captivating story.
 Here are just a few instances where cinema trumped the novel.

 Do you agree with these selections, or was the book ultimately the better version of these stories?
 Vote up the movie adaptations that you thought were better than the book, and vote down the ones where the book just may have been better after all.

 Rob Reiner took the best elements of Stephen King's novella The Body and created one of the greatest coming-of-age movies ever.
 King even went so far to say that the film was the first successful translation of any of his works to film.

-This simple, charming story by author Anne Fine became a comedy classic, thanks to the whirlwind of energy breathed into it by the late Robin Williams.
+This simple, charming story by author Anne Fine became a comedy classic, thanks to the whirlwind of energy breathed into the story by the late Robin Williams.

-Bruce Willis's big break came in this adaptation of Roderick Thorpe's novel, Nothing Lasts Forever.
+Bruce Willis' big break came in this adaptation of Roderick Thorpe's novel, Nothing Lasts Forever.
 The book is grittier than the movie and primarily tells the story from the detective's point of view.
-The movie adds the two arrogant FBI agents, and Alan Rickman's performance helps flush out the villain's character.
+The movie adds the two arrogant FBI agents, and Alan Rickman's performance helps flesh out the villain's character.